 In general, homeowners that purchase a DIY solar panel kit find that it is easier and less expensive than contracting with a solar power company to install individually purchased components of a solar array.

-A solar panel kit allows you to go "solar out of the box," as some have described it, because it includes everything you need to switch to solar power:
+These kits allow you to go "solar out of the box," as some have described it, because it includes everything you need to switch to solar power: